agendry-pub/gha-ssc-create-application-version/README.md

 **`copy_vulns`**
 *Optional* Enable to copy vulnerabilities from source to target application version

-**`export_target`**
-*Optional* Output format or system to export to.
-This input parameter is ignored if the `export_config` input parameter is defined.
-This input parameter supports any of the export targets for which a corresponding `SSCTo<export_target>.yml` is shipped with FortifyVulnerabilityExporter.
-The value of the `export_target` input parameter is case-sensitive when running on a platform with case-sensitive file names.
-Based on the FortifyVulnerabilityExporter version available at the time of writing, the following export targets are supported:

 ## Information for Developers

-All commits to the `main` or `master` branch should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
+All commits to the `main` branch should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
 In particular, commits using the `feat: Some feature` and `fix: Some fix` convention are used to automatically manage version numbers and for updating the [CHANGELOG.md](https://github.com/fortify/gha-export-vulnerabilities/blob/master/CHANGELOG.md) file.

-Whenever changes are pushed to the `main` branch, the [`.github/workflows/publish-release.yml`](https://github.com/fortify/ghassc-create-application-version/blob/main/.github/workflows/publish-release.yml) workflow will be triggered.
+Whenever changes are pushed to the `main` branch, the [`.github/workflows/publish-release.yml`](https://github.com/fortify/gha-ssc-create-application-version/blob/main/.github/workflows/publish-release.yml) workflow will be triggered.
 If there have been any commits with the `feat:` or `fix:` prefixes, the [`release-please-action`](https://github.com/google-github-actions/release-please-action) will generate a pull request with the appropriate changes to the CHANGELOG.md file and version number in `package.json`.
 If there is already an existing pull request, based on earlier feature or fix commits, the pull request will be updated.

 Once the pull request is accepted, the `release-please-action` will publish the new release to the GitHub Releases page and tag it with the appropriate `v{major}.{minor}.{patch}` tag.
 The two `richardsimko/update-tag` action instances referenced in the `publish-release.yml` workflow will create or update the appropriate `v{major}.{minor}` and `v{major}` tags, allowing users to reference the action by major, minor or patch version.